-After clearance or approval to market is given, the FDA and foreign regulatory agencies, upon the occurrence of certain events, are authorized under various circumstances to require PMA post market surveillance and extended clinical follow up, the clearance or approval or require changes to a device, its manufacturing process or its labeling or additional proof that regulatory requirements have been met.
+After clearance or approval to market is given, the FDA and foreign regulatory agencies, upon the occurrence of certain events, are authorized under various circumstances to withdraw the clearance or approval or require changes to a device, its manufacturing process or its labeling or additional proof that regulatory requirements have been met.

-A manufacturer of a device approved through the PMA process is not permitted to make changes which could affect the device's safety or effectiveness without first submitting a supplement application to its PMA and obtaining FDA approval for that supplement.
+A manufacturer of a device approved through the PMA is not permitted to make changes to the device, which affects its safety or effectiveness without first submitting a supplement application to its PMA and obtaining FDA approval for that supplement.
 In some instances, the FDA may require clinical trials to support a supplement application.
-A manufacturer of a device cleared through a 510(k) submission must submit another premarket notification if it intends to make a change or modification in the device that could significantly affect the safety or effectiveness of the device, such as a significant change or modification in design, material, chemical composition, energy source or manufacturing process.
+A manufacturer of a device cleared through the 510(k) process must submit another premarket notification if it intends to make a change or modification in the device that could significantly affect the safety or effectiveness of the device, such as a significant change or modification in design, material, chemical composition, energy source or manufacturing process.
 Any change in the intended uses of a PMA device or a 510(k) device requires an approval supplement or cleared premarket notification.
-Exported devices are subject to the regulatory requirements of each country to which the device is exported, as well as certain FDA and other federal export requirements and possible restrictions.
+Exported devices are subject to the regulatory requirements of each country to which the device is exported, as well as certain FDA export requirements.

-As a company that intends to manufacture medical devices, we are required to register with the FDA before we begin to manufacture devices for commercial distribution.
+A company that intends to manufacture medical devices is required to register with the FDA before it begins to manufacture the device for commercial distribution.
 As a result, we and any entity that manufactures products on our behalf will be subject to periodic inspection by the FDA for compliance with the FDA's Quality System Regulation requirements and other regulations.
-In the European Union, we will be required to maintain certain International Organization for Standardization ("ISO") certifications in order to sell products and we and/or our manufacturers must undergo periodic inspections by notified bodies to obtain and maintain these certifications.
-These regulations require us and our manufacturers to manufacture products and maintain documents in a prescribed manner with respect to design, manufacturing, testing and control activities.
+In the European Community, we will be required to maintain certain International Organization for Standardization ("ISO"), certifications in order to sell products and we or our manufacturers undergo periodic inspections by notified bodies to obtain and maintain these certifications.
+These regulations require us or our manufacturers to manufacture products and maintain documents in a prescribed manner with respect to design, manufacturing, testing and control activities.
 Further, we are required to comply with various FDA and other agency requirements for labeling and promotion.
 The Medical Device Reporting regulations require that we provide information to the FDA whenever there is evidence to reasonably suggest that a device may have caused or contributed to a death or serious injury or, if a malfunction were to occur, could cause or contribute to a death or serious injury.
 In addition, the FDA prohibits us from promoting a medical device for unapproved indications.